yumerov/daily-coding-problem/AlphabetMappedNumericStrings/README.md

 ```

 As we can observe, the subtrees repeat themselves in other branches, just like Fibonacci which means without caching/memorization, the time complexity is O(F(N)), where N is the lenght of input string.

+## Disclaimer

+Using `int` limit us up to 2,147,483,647 result count.
+For further results, use `long` or other bigger type.
+For more information see [Integral numeric types (C# reference)](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types)